Ninety-Nine Stories of God by Joy Williams

 By the way, I had no idea what the Book of Common Prayer was, so I looked it up.
 Apparently, it is collection of non-denominational Christian prayers.
 As I already said, I don't think these vignettes are prayers at all, but they are non-denominational, at least for the most part, and only seem somewhat Christian.
 That didn't bother me too much, nor did the rare of references to Jesus.
 However, I should note that I didn't much care for the fact that Williams was consistent in portraying "the Lord" as male, including with the clichéd white beard, but at least she didn't specify that he was white.
 I mean, if this is supposed to be how we perceive the "almighty" in today's world, why not have "the Lord" appear as female in at least a few of these stories?

 Despite these drawbacks, overall, I did enjoy this book.
 Some of the scenes that Williams portrays are very complex, while some are so short and telegraphic that they deserve several readings and lots of thought.
 Since this book is such a quick read (it took me less than a week from start to finish, and remember, I'm a slow reader because of my dyslexia), that shouldn't be a problem.
 I think I can give this book a solid four out of five stars and recommend it for people looking for something unusual, which is both poignant and funny, but mostly thought provoking.

-Amazon US, Amazon UK, Barnes & Noble, iTunes (iBook or audiobook), The Book Depository (free worldwide delivery), new or used from Alibris or from an IndieBound store near you.
+"99 Stories of God" by Joy Williams published (actually re-released) July 12, 2016 by Tin House Books is available from Amazon US, Amazon UK, Barnes & Noble, iTunes (iBook or audiobook), The Book Depository (free worldwide delivery), new or used from Alibris or from an IndieBound store near you.
 I would like to thank the publishers for sending me an ARC of this novel via NetGalley in exchange for a fair review.